reuk/wayverb/docs_source/ray_tracer.md

 energy loss, and the directional distribution of received energy.

-A new ray direction is calculated using the *vector-based scattering* method, described in [@christensen_new_2005].
+A new ray direction is calculated using the *vector-based scattering* method, described by Christensen and Rindel [@christensen_new_2005].
 A uniformly random vector is generated, within the hemisphere oriented in the same direction as the triangle normal.
 The ideal specular direction is also calculated, and the two vectors are combined by

 (@) $$\overrightarrow{R}_\text{outgoing}=s\overrightarrow{R}_\text{random} +
 (1-s)\overrightarrow{R}_\text{specular}$$